A Comprehensive Guide to Old Tax Regime Deductions Deductions Under Old Tax Regime

 1. Maintain proper documentation: Ensure that you maintain all necessary documents, such as rent receipts, medical bills, investment proofs, and loan certificates, to substantiate your claims.

-2. Plan your investments: To maximize your tax benefits, plan your investments at the beginning of the financial year.
-Spread your investments across various tax-saving instruments to diversify your portfolio and minimize risk.
+2. Plan your investments: To maximise your tax benefits, plan your investments at the beginning of the financial year.
+Spread your investments across various tax-saving instruments to diversify your portfolio and minimise risk.

 3. Keep track of deadlines: Be aware of the deadlines for making tax-saving investments and submitting proofs to your employer.
 Missing these deadlines can result in losing out on potential tax benefits.